 All TTCN-3 integer values shall be encoded as the JSON numbers (see clause 6.4.1), without the optional fraction and exponent parts.

-At encoding the minus sign of the TTCN-3 –0 value shall be preserved.
-At decoding the JSON -0 value, by default shall be converted to the TTCN-3 value 0, unless the "useMinus" encoding instruction is applied to the TTCN-3 type (see clause B.3.6).
+At decoding the JSON -0 value, by default shall be converted to the TTCN-3 value 0.

+NOTE: Detection of the minus sign in the JSON -0 value during decoding is possible only if the decoded field is of a float type and the "useMinus" encoding instruction is attached to it (see clause B.3.6).

 EXAMPLE: